hexa-decim8/heat/growing/grow_tips.md

 should be enough to keep the soil healthy enough to sustain the seeds through to first sprouting.

 ## Labeling
 Seed trays are also good for keeping track of what varieties you have planted.
+You may want to do this with short hand notation, or even a color coding system.

-# First Sprout
+# First Sprout (first 1-2 months)
 Once the seeds begin to sprout, they'll have a few more needs right.
 Make sure the clear plastic top stays on the top of the trays as much as possible.
 Peppers like sunlight and humidity, give them as much of both as you can.